Skip to content

 • Social anxiety disorder

-Brightside’s AI-powered tool, PrecisionRx, helps providers analyze personal data and over 1,000 medication and dosage combinations to predict the most effective and tolerable prescription.
+Brightside’s AI-powered tool, PrecisionRx, helps the prescribers on its platform analyze personal data and over 1,000 medication and dosage combinations to predict the most effective and tolerable prescription for each client.
 According to Brightside, 70% of patients respond well to their first prescribed medication using this technology.

 Learn more about our team’s experience in our full Brightside Health review.